-1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of May 21, 2009 through January 31, 2012 (the "Compliance Period").

-2. On January 31, 2012, Respondent reported to the State Bar that she was in compliance with the MCLE requirements, and, in particular, that she had completed her MCLE during the Compliance Period.

-3. In fact, Respondent completed only four hours of MCLE within the Compliance Period.

-4. Respondent dishonestly reported to the State Bar that she was in compliance with the MCLE requirements.

-5. Respondent took the MCLE courses necessary to come into compliance, albeit late, after being contacted by Membership Services regarding an audit of MCLE compliance.
+- 1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of February 1, 2009 through January 31, 2012 (the "Compliance Period"). - 2.
+On May 16, 2012, Respondent reported to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the Compliance Period. - 3.
+In fact, Respondent had not completed all the required MCLE courses within the Compliance Period. - 4.
+When Respondent reported to the State Bar that he was in compliance with the MCLE requirements, Respondent knew that he had not completed the MCLE during the compliance period as required. - 5.
+Respondent took the MCLE courses necessary to come into compliance after being contacted by Membership Services regarding an audit of MCLE compliance.
 Respondent timely complied with the audit.